xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 #### The HA App State Machine, Split-Brain/Active-Active scenarios...

-While the detection and failover mechanisms have been explained above, an obvious scenario to handle is the split-brain/Active-Active scenario described thus:
+While the detection and failover mechanisms have been explained above, an obvious scenario to handle is the split-brain/Active-Active scenario, described thus:

 * Current "Active" router (rtr1) goes down
 * "Standby" router (rtr2) detects the event and triggers failover.